j-war/snpTools/README.md

 <b>Always check the terminal for warnings before using results.</b>

 Always make sure the output is a rectangular matrix.
-You may need to use a variety of unix commands to check this on large files.
+You may need to use a variety of unix commands to verify this on large files.

 ***
 # Requirements: